MystenLabs/seal/crates/dkg-cli/README.md

   MASTER_SHARE_VX+1=<MASTER_SHARE_VX+1_OUTPUT_FROM_STEP_5> \
   cargo run --bin key-server
 ```

-Store your old master share securely.
-It is needed for future rotation.

 b.
 For new members, since `X+1` is the first known key, so just need to start the server with it: